Margherita Missoni: Career

 Before she was featured in Missoni campaigns, she was a company ambassador, a duty entailing promotion at fashion related events.
 In her own words, Missoni described becoming the face of a Missoni campaign as "a natural evolution".

 At the age of 20, she was already considered by Harper's & Queen magazine as one of the world's 100 most beautiful women.

 In 2006, she appeared in Jean Genet’s The Maids, based on a true story of two maids who kill their mistress.

 Since the spring of 2009, Margherita started getting involved with the brand on a different level, becoming part of the design team, following the footsteps of her mother Angela, the Maison's Creative Director.

 She received the America Award of the Italy-USA Foundation in 2014 for having helped the relationships between Italy and the USA.

 In 2015, she launched her own independent children's line of clothes, followed by a few collaborations with other brands.
 In October 2018, she became creative director of the M Missoni brand.

 Personal life

 She says her relationship with her family is close, particularly her connection with her sister and her mother.

 On June 23, 2012, she married the race car driver, Eugenio Amos (b.
 1985) in Brunello, Italy.
-Their son Otto Hermann Amos was born on September 6, 2013.
+The couple welcomed a son Otto Hermann Amos on September 6, 2013.
+Their second son Augusto was born on May 15, 2015.
+She separated from Amos in 2022.
+She's now in a relationship with Marcantonio Brandolini d'Adda.